Ever had a really slow day at the shop?

 2. Auto expenses

 Owning a shop, cafe, or restaurant means you run a lot of errands.
 The good news?
-You can write off what you spend on business travel.
-Example of business travel are:
+You can write off what you spend on travel for business purposes.
+Example of business travel expenses are:

 What doesn’t count as business travel?
 Travel from your home to your shop.
 This is considered commuting and is not deductible.

 There are two methods to write off your auto expenses: